pouchdb-community/relational-pouch/README.md

 `id` and `rev` are reserved fields when you use this plugin.
 You shouldn't try to use them for something else.
 An `id` can be any string or integer.

+if you set the 'isDel' to true, then the function will save the object with  _deleted =  true.
+Which is the same as a delete.
+This way you could implement your conflicts management with the same function.

 ### db.rel.saveAll(type, json)